feizc/Video-In-Context/README.md

 ## Lora Fine-tuning

-You can prepare the video-text pair data as [formation](https://github.com/feizc/In-Context-Video-Generalist/blob/main/training/dataset.py) and our experiments can be repeated by simply run the training scripts as:
+You can training with your own lora for control tasks with finetuning scripts and our experiments can be repeated by simply run the training scripts as:

 ```
 sh finetune.sh
 ```

+Before, you should prepare:
+- video-text pair data as [formation](https://github.com/feizc/In-Context-Video-Generalist/blob/main/training/dataset.py);
+- prompt template to combine different video clips;

 ## Acknowledgments

-The codebase is based on the awesome [IC-Lora](https://github.com/ali-vilab/In-Context-LoRA), [CogvideoX](https://github.com/THUDM/CogVideo) and [diffusers](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/cogvideo/pipeline_cogvideox.py) repos.
+The codebase is based on the awesome [IC-Lora](https://github.com/ali-vilab/In-Context-LoRA), [CogvideoX](https://github.com/THUDM/CogVideo), [Cogvideo-factory](https://github.com/a-r-r-o-w/cogvideox-factory), and [diffusers](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/cogvideo/pipeline_cogvideox.py) repos.